railsuser2014/openobject-doc-book-en/8/8_21_Implem/index.rst

 	including evaluating it, establishing specifications, planning the deployment, the configuration of the software,
 	loading data, installation and training the users.
-	It doesn't generally extend to software customization, nor support and maintenance.
+	It does not generally extend to software customization, nor support and maintenance.

 .. raw:: html